AlexHong04/pawhub/README.md

 Once the terminal (cmd/powershell) is open, run the following commands in order:
 	Step A: Install required dependencies -->npm install Step B: Start the server -->node server.js

+## Conclusion
+In
+conclusion, PawHub provides a comprehensive digital solution to modern urban animal welfare challenges.
+By integrating adoption management, volunteer coordination, fundraising transparency, and community engagement into a single mobile platform, the system improves operational efficiency for authorities while empowering citizens to contribute actively.